 12. Describe the narrative voice in a work of literature.
 Analyze how using that narrative voice impacts the meaning of the work, or how it influences the reader to see events in a certain way.
 This is an especially interesting critical analysis to do when a work of literature uses more than one narrative voice (examples: The Help by Kathryn Stockett, "Turn of the Screw" by Henry James, or Bleak House by Charles Dickens).

-15. Examine and describe a poem which has a first person point of view.
+15. Examine and describe a poem that has a first-person point of view.
 Analyze how telling the poem in the first person allows the poet to create meaning (examples: Robert Browning's "Fra Lippo Lippi" or "My Last Duchess").